 7. Seek Advice from Colleagues

 ACRL offers more than 28 email discussion lists giving you access to hundreds of committed peers who are willing to share their experience and knowledge.
 Subscribe today and get immediate help from colleagues in your specialty.
-Use the ALA Connect “Member Search” to locate ACRL members in your library, your city, your state, or your specialty.
+Use the ALA Connect “Member Directory” to locate ACRL members in your library, your city, your state, or your specialty.

 8. Like, Join, and Follow